ZaixuCui/Pattern_Regression/README.md

 This is the code of our NeuroImage paper (https://www.sciencedirect.com/science/article/pii/S1053811918305081) about the comparison of different pattern regression algorithms (i.e., OLS, Ridge, LASSO, Elastic-Net, SVR, RVR) and the impact of sample size on the prediction performance.

 If you tried these codes in your paper.
-I think functions like 'Ridge_KFold_Sort_AllSubsets' and
+I think functions like 'Ridge_KFold_Sort_AllSubsets' and 'Ridge_KFold_Sort_OneSubset' are not useful for you.
+Just skip.
+Because in our NeuroImage paper, we do prediction for different sample size, and 50 times for each sample size.
+So, these two functions are used for repeat prediction for 50 different subsets.

 Citing our related paper will be greatly appreciated if you use these codes.
 <br>&emsp; ```Zaixu Cui, Gaolang Gong; The effect of machine learning regression algorithms and sample size on individualized behavioral prediction with functional connectivity features, NeuroImage, Volume 178, Pages 622-637```